rwahs/tools/README.md

 Syntax for the `nuke` task:

-    rwahs nuke -e <env>
+    rwahs nuke [-e <environment>]

 This task does not accept a `-c` parameter, because it implicitly relates to clearing the database in the given environment.

 This task does not accept any additional parameters.